Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 Services will be at 1p.m.
 Tuesday, June 25 at the Birch Chapel Assembly of God Church with the Rev. Bryan Fouts officiating.
 Burial will follow in New Hope Cemetery under the direction of Mallory Funeral Home of Spiro.

-RUTH MARIE 'PINKIE' FLAHERTY
+RUTH MARIE 'PINKIE' (MASSEY) FLAHERTY

 Ruth Flaherty, 53, of Spiro died Thursday, July 10, 2003, in Fort Smith.
 Graveside service will be 2p.m.
 Saturday at New Hope Cemetery in Spiro under the direction of Mallory Funeral Home of Spiro.